Mihara/lotw-trust/README.md

 Notice that while public keys get cached, intermediate certificates do not, and if your signing situation results in bundling intermediate certificates, I would very much like to see them.
 To save them, you can use `lotw-trust verify -d <input file>` and email the files that it dumps to me.

+`lotw-trust sign -t` and `lotw-trust verify -t` will treat the file as text, resulting in an ASCII-armor style file format that you could, in theory, stick into a pipeline in Winlink to automatically sign messages you send.
+Trying to sign binary files with this flag will produce ugly results.

 ## Installation and compilation

 This is a [Go](https://go.dev/) program, so this should be easy enough, provided you have a working Go installation: